 Contractor: R K Hafsos

-Description: The building faces south and is a is a two story dark colored brick and concrete structure.
-The building is located on spacious landscaped grounds on the north side of the center of the city and is a classic rectangle structure with octagonal central dome on the roof.
-First floor windows are hooded with a corbeled arch surround with exaggerated keystone; second floor windows are lentiled between single pilasters.
+Description: The building faces south and is a is a three story dark colored brick and concrete structure.
+The rectangular shaped building is located on spacious landscaped grounds on the north side of the center of LaMoure.
+The building has a raised basement and has an octagonal central dome on the roof.
+Second floor windows are hooded with a corbeled arch surround with exaggerated keystone; second floor windows are lentiled between single pilasters.
 The front facade features paired Corinthian columns behind which are paired stone pilasters, and a two-story entrance surround with ornate hood.
 Original leaded glass, woodwork, and hardware remain in the front entrance.
 The metal-covered dome has a bull’s-eye window on each vault plane, exaggerated ribbing, and a ball finial.
-In the interior the front entrance, stairwell, and ground floor hallways have a gray colored marble wainscoting.
-A mural decorates the area immediately above the window on the second floor landing, and another mural exists in one room of the Auditor’s office.
-The courtroom located on the east side of the secons story contains extensive stenciling on walls just below a deeply coffered and highly enriched ceiling.
+In the interior the front entrance, stairwell, and second floor hallways have a gray colored marble wainscoting.
+A mural decorates the area immediately above the window on the third floor landing, and another mural exists in one room of the Auditor’s office.
+The County District Court courtroom located on the east side of the third story contains extensive stenciling on walls just below a deeply coffered and highly enriched ceiling.
 There is wainscoting in the courtroom.
+The building houses the County District Court of the Southeast Judicial District.

 See: The architect Buechiner & Orth of St. Paul, Minnesota designed many courthouses.